-However, the MeLuna comes in an astounding eight different sizes:
+However, the MeLuna comes in an astounding number of different sizes:

 Small, medium, large, extra-large

 Regular version, or shorty version of each of the sizes (S-XL)

 The Me Luna Menstrual Cup ranges in length from 41mm (S) to 56mm (XL), making them shorter than many of the other cups on the market.
 For example, The Diva Cup has a length of 70 mm.
 Most other cups on the market are very similar to this Diva Cup, or are even a bit longer, up to 80 mm.

 The Shorty Version: For Those with a Low Cervix

 There is a “shorty” version of the Meluna cup which has the same cup diameter as the regular version, but a reduced capacity and shorter overall length.
 This makes it perfect for those who have a low cervix/short vaginal canal.

 If you’re one of those people who find yourself having to cut the end of the stem off something like the Moon Cup or the Lunette Cup, then the Meluna Shorty might just be for you.
 In our experience, cutting the stem off of a cup isn’t ideal because it can cause the materials to degrade faster than they should.

 There actually aren’t that many low cervix menstrual cups on the market.
 In our experience, the Meluna is one of the best because there are sizes of this short version, ranging from small to extra-large.